robert-hh/ADS1256/README.md

 ### ads1256.io_init(pin, mode=IN | OUT | CLK [, div = 1 | 2 | 4])

 Set up one of the four digital outputs. `pin` is the output number in the range 0-3.
-`mode` define the pin mode, which either 0 for ouput, 1 for input and 2 for board clock output.
+`mode` defines the pin mode, which either 0 for output, 1 for input and 2 for board clock output.
 The default is 1 for input.
 The CLK mode applies to pin 0 only. 'div' sets the divider for the clock, which is either 1, 2 or 4.
 The default is 1.
 The div setting is applied only to pin 0.

 ### ads1256.io(pin [, value])